mann-c/CMPT276Ass2/README.txt

 This application has all of the features that were required in the assignment.
+Type M means male, and males are represented by boxes that have green backgrounds.
+Type F mean female, and females are represented by boxes that have pink backgrounds.
 Additional to the required features, this assignment has two more features:

 1. The boxes representing each person in the relation are less opaque for older people,